ccsurratt/dsc-phase-1-project-v3/README.md

 * **Operate Boeing 737-3H4 airplanes.** These airplanes have the lowest percentage of passengers injured.  _If operation of these airplanes is not possible (for example, due to number of passengers or cargo load), the business should operate an airplane from the provided subset of 10 planes with the lowest injury percentages._

-* **Fly only in weather conducive to Visible Meteorological Conditions.** Accidents in VMC are significantly less dangerous than accidents in IMC.
+* **Fly only in weather conducive to Visual Meteorological Conditions.** Accidents in VMC are significantly less dangerous than accidents in IMC.

 * **Provide pilots with additional training in the phases of flight that are most dangerous to passengers: cruise, maneuvering, and takeoff.** Nearly two-thirds of all fatal accidents occur during these phases.